elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 This is a test plan for the workflow of upgrading prebuilt rules.

 Status: `in progress`.
-The current test plan matches `Milestone 3` of the [Rule Immutability/Customization](https://github.com/elastic/kibana/issues/174168) epic.
+The current test plan matches [Rule Immutability/Customization Milestone 3 epic](https://github.com/elastic/kibana/issues/174168).

 ## Table of Contents